 Runners have low heart rates because of a phenomenon called the aerobic effect.
 The more you run, the lower your heart rate will be.
 It's pretty logical and it has very little to do with aging.

-The reason why running lowers your heartbeat is due to changes in your cardiovascular system, when you exercise like this repeatedly, these adaptations happen:
+The main reason why running lowers your heartbeat is due to changes in your cardiovascular system, when you exercise like this repeatedly, these adaptations happen:

 You burn fuels at a faster rate through greater oxygen uptake in the lungs which increases cardiac output The muscle cells become more efficient using less oxygen by having more mitochondria and the mitochondria have more enzymes to burn oxygen.